SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Recall from section [Connecting to Solace JMS provider](#ConnToSolJMS), originally, the "ConnectionURL" was as follows:

 ```
-smf://___IP:PORT___
+tcp://___IP:PORT___
 ```

-This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace message broker.
-This should be updated to "smfs" to switch to secure communication giving you the following configuration:
+This specified a URI scheme of "tcp" which is the plaint-text method of communicating with the Solace message broker.
+This should be updated to "tcps" to switch to secure communication giving you the following configuration:

 ```
-smfs://___IP:PORT___
+tcps://___IP:PORT___
 ```

 Steps to update the ConnectionURL configuration property of a Solace JMS Resource Adapter: